eke3/memefs-fuse-filesystem/README.md

 ### Supported FUSE Operations
 * `create` – Creates a new file in the filesystem
-* `destroy` – Unloads the file image from memory loses the file image on unmount
+* `destroy` – Unloads the file image from memory to the filesystem image
-* `getattr` – Retrieves file metadata such as size, permissions, and timestamps
+* `getattr` – Retrieves file metadata such as size, permissions, and last modification time
 * `open` – Opens a file and validates its existence
 * `read` – Reads data from a file, respecting file size and bounds
 * `readdir` – Lists files in the root directory of the filesystem
 * `unlink` – Deletes a file
-* `write` – Writes data to a file, supporting overwrites using `>`, appends using `>>`, and partial writes
+* `write` – Writes data to a file, supporting overwrites, appends, and partial writes

 ### Extra Credit Features
 * `truncate` – Changes the size of a file